-Transceiver Mode Control
+Receiver Mode Control

-The four transceiver operating modes - receive, transmit ASK, transmit OOK, and power-down (sleep), are controlled by the Modulation & Bias Control function, and are selected with the CNTRL1 and CNTRL0 control pins.
+The receiver operating modes - receive and power-down (sleep), are controlled by the Bias Control function, and are selected with the CNTRL1 and CNTRL0 control pins.
 Setting CNTRL1 and CNTRL0 both high place the unit in the receive mode.
-Setting CNTRL1 high and CNTRL0 low place the unit in the ASK transmit mode.
-Setting CNTRL1 low and CNTRL0 high place the unit in the OOK transmit mode.
 Setting CNTRL1 and CNTRL0 both low place the unit in the power-down (sleep) mode.
-Note that the resistor driving TXMOD must be low in the receive and power-down modes.
-The PWIDTH resistor must also be low in the power down mode to minimize current.
 CNTRL1 and CNTRL0 are CMOS compatible inputs.
 These inputs must be held at a logic level; they cannot be left unconnected.
-The voltage to these pins should rise with the power supply voltage at turn on.

-Transceiver Event Timing
+Receiver Event Timing

-Transceiver event timing is summarized in Table 1.
+Receiver event timing is summarized in Table 1.
 Please refer to this table for the following discussions.